Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: The Algorithm

+The algorithm implements the \emph{upper-confidence bound} principle, since the system's true dynamics $f$ belong to the confidence set $\mathcal{F}_{t-1}$ with high-probability (by \cref{assumption:WellCalibratedModel}).
+Consequently, the reward achieved by $\policyProfile{t}{}$ under the best possible dynamics $\approxDynamics{}$ upper bounds the performance of $\policyProfile{t}{}$ under the true dynamics $f$.\looseness=-1

+\textbf{Practical Implementation.} In general, optimizing over the set $\mathcal{F}_{t-1}$ is not tractable.
+However, a practical problem reformulation has been designed \citep{moldovan2015optimism, curi2020efficient} for single-agent problems, which defines an auxiliary policy to select the dynamics function $\approxDynamics{} \in \mathcal{F}_{t-1}$.
+We generalize this approach to the MFC setting to implement \mfhucrl for our experiments (see \cref{appendix:HallucinatedControl} for details).\looseness=-1

-\textbf{Design Choices.} \mfhucrl is a practical algorithm that is compatible with different design choices.
-It can be combined with any statistical model that satisfies \cref{assumption:WellCalibratedModel}.
-For example, under mild assumptions on the unknown dynamics, Gaussian Processes (GP) \cite{rasmussen2003gaussian} are provably calibrated \cite{durand2018streaming}.
-Neural Networks (NN) \cite{anthony2009neural} models such as Probabilistic and Deterministic Ensembles \cite{lakshminarayanan2016simple, chua2018deep} are more scalable.
-Even though they are not calibrated by default, their empirical recalibration is possible \cite{kuleshov2018accurate}.
-Finally, using such differentiable dynamics models and parameterizing $\policy{t}{}(\cdot)$ and $\modelEta{}(\cdot)$ via separate Neural Networks, allows for optimizing \cref{eq:UCBOptimization} by using gradient-based approaches (see \cref{section:experiments}). \looseness=-1
+\mfhucrl can be combined with any statistical model that satisfies \cref{assumption:WellCalibratedModel}.
+For example, under mild assumptions on the unknown dynamics, Gaussian Processes (GP) models \citep{rasmussen2003gaussian} can be provably calibrated under some regularity assumptions on the dynamics \citep{srinivas2010gaussian, Abbasi-Yadkori2011RegretSystems}.
+Neural Network (NN) models \citep{anthony2009neural} such as Probabilistic and Deterministic Ensembles \citep{lakshminarayanan2016simple, chua2018deep} are more scalable, and even though they are not calibrated by default, their empirical recalibration is possible \citep{kuleshov2018accurate}.
+Finally, using such differentiable dynamics models and parameterizing $\policyProfile{t}{}(\cdot)$ and the auxiliary policy selecting $\approxDynamics{}$ via separate neural networks, allows for optimizing \cref{eq:UCBOptimization} by using gradient-based approaches (see \cref{appendix:experimentImplementation}). \looseness=-1